hyphacoop/handbook/guides.md

 To create VMs manually follow these steps (the steps below will need to be done over VPN):

 #### Select a VM ID, IP address, and DNS name
-1. For the VM you want to create, decide which is the primary category by looking at this table of [VM ID categories](https://hackmd.io/pElXZTnUTRO1zApxpdBWDw#VM-ID-categories).
+1. For the VM you want to create, decide which is the primary category by looking at this table of <a href="https://hackmd.io/pElXZTnUTRO1zApxpdBWDw#VM-ID-categories" data-proofer-ignore>VM ID categories</a>.
 Then choose a new VM ID for your VM by incrementing the last VM ID in that category.
-You can look at this table for current [VM ID usage](https://hackmd.io/pElXZTnUTRO1zApxpdBWDw#Current-VM-ID-usage). **Please make sure you add the new VM ID to the table so that it stays up to date.**
+You can look at this table for current <a href="https://hackmd.io/pElXZTnUTRO1zApxpdBWDw#Current-VM-ID-usage" data-proofer-ignore>VM ID usage</a>. **Please make sure you add the new VM ID to the table so that it stays up to date.**
-2. Fill out interface(s) [IP allocations](https://hackmd.io/pElXZTnUTRO1zApxpdBWDw?view#vmbr1-IP-Allocation-internal)
+2. Fill out interface(s) <a href="https://hackmd.io/pElXZTnUTRO1zApxpdBWDw#vmbr1-IP-Allocation-internal" data-proofer-ignore>IP allocations</a>
-3. Make a name for internal DNS if needed example `service.hypha.prod` in [Internal DNS table](https://hackmd.io/pElXZTnUTRO1zApxpdBWDw#Local-DNS)
+3. Make a name for internal DNS if needed example `service.hypha.prod` in <a href="https://hackmd.io/pElXZTnUTRO1zApxpdBWDw#Local-DNS" data-proofer-ignore>Internal DNS table</a>

 #### Reserve DNS name using pfSense
-4. Log in to pfSense web dashboard [here](https://198.51.100.1/services_unbound.php).
+4. Log in to pfSense web dashboard <a href="https://198.51.100.1/services_unbound.php" data-proofer-ignore>here</a>.
 Username `admin`, password is in Passbolt [here](https://pass.hypha.coop/app/passwords/view/c5e705f6-715c-463f-8438-4648ca383fbc)
-5. Add DNS hostname to pfSense's DNS resolver `Host Overrides` under `Services->DNS Resolver` [here](https://198.51.100.1/services_unbound.php)
+5. Add DNS hostname to pfSense's DNS resolver `Host Overrides` under `Services->DNS Resolver` <a href="https://198.51.100.1/services_unbound.php" data-proofer-ignore>here</a>
 - With the example `service.hypha.prod` Host will be `service` Parent domain of host will be `hypha.prod` IP to return for host will be the LAN IPv4 and or IPv6.
 If dualstack use `,`  for comma-separated addresses `10.0.1.9,2001:470:b1f3:1::9`

 #### Create a VM using ProxMox